Energy

 • Eco-pass: New EV owners can register for a free parking pass for a period of one year that allows up to two hours per day of no-charge on-street parking in Kelowna

-• Federal Government's iZEV program: Incentives up to $5,000 off the purchase price of qualifying new EV, up go $2,500 on a PHEV (incentive amount depends on battery size) and up to $5,000 for a hydrogen fuel cell vehicle
+• Federal Government's iZEV program: This program provides point-of-sale incentives up to $5,000 off the purchase price of qualifying new BEV, up go $2,500 on a PHEV (incentive amount depends on battery size) and up to $5,000 for a hydrogen fuel cell vehicle

 Residents of BC can also access rebates for purchasing and installing an EV charging station at home through the CleanBC Go Electric BC Program.
 Rebates of up to $350 are available for single-family homes, and up to $2,000 per station for multi-unit residential buildings and workplaces.
 For a limited time, the City of Kelowna is offering an additional $2,000 top up for eligible EV charger installations in multi-unit residential buildings (up to a maximum $6,000 per applicant). (note: City of Kelowna EV charging rebates are administered by FortisBC, in partnership with the Province of BC and the CleanBC Go Electric Program).